davisshaver/tech-docs/team-culture/code-review.md

 Having a well-understood and cohesive style can make all our work easier to approach and maintain for new as well as established developers.
 If done right, code review can also be a learning process for all involved.
-Here's [ typical code review workflow at Fusion](#a-typical-code-review-workflow):
+Here's [a typical code review workflow at Fusion](#a-typical-code-review-workflow):

 - [What code review is](#what-code-review-is)